Land Permits, Licenses, Certifications

 - Permit by Rule

 - Vernal Pools

 Site Location of Development - This program regulates developments that may have a substantial impact on the environment, as provided in law.
 Examples: large subdivisions, structures, 20 acre plus developments, and metallic mineral mining operations.
 Standards address a range of potential environmental impacts.

 Solar Decommissioning - Maine law requires developers of solar power projects that occupy 3 or more acres to have an approved decommissioning plan and accompanying financial assurance sufficient to cover the cost decommissioning as outlined in the plan.

 Stormwater - The Maine Stormwater Program includes the regulation of stormwater under three core laws: The Site Location of Development law (Site Law), Stormwater Management Law, and Waste Discharge Law (MEPDES).
 Aspects of stormwater are also addressed under industry specific laws such as the borrow pit and solid waste laws, and the rules administered by the Land Use Planning Commission.

-Voluntary Contractor Certification - The VCCP is open to any individual who is involved with soil disturbance activity including filling, excavation, landscaping, and other earthwork.
-For initial certification, the program will require attendance at one 8-hour training course and the successful completion of a construction site evaluation.
+Contractor Certification - Any individual who is involved with soil disturbance activity including filling, excavation, landscaping, and other earthwork can earn certification in erosion and sedimentation control.
+To perform work in the Shoreland zone, a contractor must be certified.
+For initial certification, attendance at one 8-hour training course and the successful completion of a construction site evaluation is required.